ACUTE HEART FAILURE

 Increased costs

-Existing PACs are bulky, highly invasive catheters that require a complex insertion procedure and deliver hemodynamic data with limited reliability.
+Existing PACs are bulky, highly invasive catheters that deliver hemodynamic data with limited reliability.

-Indirect methods (e.g. physical exams, lung/heart sounds, lab tests, medical imaging) provide delayed data with limited accuracy.
+Indirect methods (e.g. lab tests, imaging) provide delayed data with limited accuracy.

 Conclusion

-A safer, more reliable AI-guided PAC would lead to better patient outcomes and savings.
+A safer, more reliable AI-guided PAC would lead to better acute HF care management.